mesosphere-backup/dcos-cassandra-service/README.md

 ### Uninstall

-Uninstalling a cluster is also straightforward.
+Uninstalling a cluster is straightforward.
 Replace `cassandra` with the name of the Cassandra instance to be uninstalled.

 ``` bash
 $ dcos package uninstall --app-id=cassandra
 ```

-Then, use the [framework cleaner script](https://github.com/mesosphere/framework-cleaner) to remove your Cassandra instance from Zookeeper and to destroy all data associated with it.
-The script require several arguments, the values for which are derived from your framework name:
+Then, use the [framework cleaner script](https://github.com/mesosphere/framework-cleaner) to remove your Cassandra instance from Zookeeper and destroy all data associated with it.
+The arguments the script requires are derived from your framework name:

-`framework-role` is `<framework-name>-role`.
+- `framework-role` is `<framework-name>-role`.
-`framework-principle` is `<framework-name>-principal.
+- `framework-principle` is `<framework-name>-principal`.
-`zk_path` is `<framework-name>`.
+= `zk_path` is `<framework-name>`.

 ## Configuring